-2.5 This may involve:
+- 2.2 This may involve: - Dishonestly making a false representation to make a gain, to cause loss or to expose another to a risk of loss. - Dishonestly failing to disclose information for which there is a legal duty to disclose, in order to make a gain, to cause loss or to expose another to a risk of loss. - Dishonestly abusing a position, where the person occupying the position is expected to safeguard, or not act against, financial interests to make a gain, to cause loss or to expose another to a risk or loss. - 2.3 Fraud can be any act of deception which acts to the financial detriment of the council.
+Acts such as misappropriation or petty theft will therefore also be considered by the council as fraud and treated under the arrangements within this Policy.

-- Dishonestly making a false representation to make a gain, to cause loss or to expose another to a risk of loss. - Dishonestly failing to disclose information for which there is a legal duty to disclose, in order to make a gain, to course loss or to expose another to a risk of loss. - Dishonestly abusing a position, where the person occupying the position is expected to safeguard, or not act against, financial interests to make a gain, to cause loss or to expose another to a risk or loss. - 2.6 Fraud can be any act of deception which acts to the financial detriment of the Council.
-Acts such as misappropriation or petty theft will therefore also be considered by the Council as fraud and treated under the arrangements within this strategy. - 2.7 Corruption is defined as:
+2.4 Bribery is defined as: